ralmario/rawr_getresults/README.md

-# Access Rawr.io API to Complete Details of an Excel file
+# Access Rawg.io API to Complete Details of an Excel File

 ## Overview
 **Version 1.0.0**